-The loan of original material for exhibition must be approved by the Special Collections & Archives Manager and the Deputy Director, Libraries, Museums & Galleries.
+The loan of original material for exhibition must be approved by the Head of Special Collections & Archives and the Deputy Director, Libraries, Museums & Galleries.
 Loan for exhibition will normally only be approved if compliance with the standards of care set out in the Exhibition loan conditions can be satisfied and the application form is completed.

 Extended loan periods will be considered, but will be subject to review.
 Alternative items may be suggested for longer term exhibitions.

 It may be appropriate for SC&A staff to accompany materials in transit to the borrowing institution for insurance purposes.

 Surrogates will be used where possible whenever an item is considered unsuitable for display, teaching use or research.
 Priorities for digitisation of collections are based on access requirements and physical condition.

 SC&A staff understand importance of maintaining cleanliness in all SC&A storage areas and other spaces where the collections are consulted.
 Staff monitor the spaces, keep areas tidy and re-shelve items when not in use.
 A regular time is scheduled each week for housekeeping activities.

 Library assistants take part in a regular maintenance programme of cleaning material using a soft brush or Museum Vac, as appropriate, under the supervision of professionally qualified staff.